pkdevpl/osk-obelix-photoshoot/README.md

 # OSK Obelix Photoshoot

-Photoshoot for driving school website and social media.
+Photoshoot for driving school website and social media
 (do not use without permission)

 ![Kia Front](/images/kia_001.png)